shahrushit1996/House-Price-Prediction-Model/README.md

 THE WHAT

-This repository includes a data analysis project as part of the course "Introductin to R"
+The repository includes a data analysis project as part of the course "Introduction to R"

-This project is developed using R as the core programming language and Tableau for data visualization with R Studio as the platform for writing the code.
+The project is developed using R as the programming language.
+Tableau is used for data visualization.

 The dataset that we used is taken from Kaggle - https://www.kaggle.com/datasets/harlfoxem/housesalesprediction